The best Amazon Prime Day iPad and tablet deals for 2023 | Engadget

 Apple iPad Pro 12.9-inch

 The 12.9-inch iPad Pro, meanwhile, is down to $1,049.
-That’s $50 off the jumbo-sized tablet’s typical street price.
+That’s $50 off Apple's list price for the jumbo-sized tablet, though it's a deal we've seen fairly regularly in recent months.
 The 12.9-inch Pro has all the hardware upgrades of its 11-inch counterpart, but its “Liquid Retina” display offers better brightness and contrast thanks to its Mini LED backlighting.
 It’s the closest any iPad comes to being a full-on laptop replacement, though iPadOS still has its share of issues with multitasking and productivity.
 Still, if you just want the most luxurious iPad possible, or if a tablet fits better into your workflow than a traditional notebook, it’s worth considering.

 Amazon Fire HD 10